Amritsar

-According to the United Nations, as of 2018, Amritsar is the second-most populous city in Punjab and the most populous metropolitan region in the state with a population of roughly 2 million.
+According to the 2011 census, the city had a population of 1,132,383.
+It is one of the ten municipal corporations in the state; Karamjit Singh Rintu is serving as the mayor of the city.
+According to the United Nations, as of 2018, Amritsar is the second-most populous city in Punjab and the most populous metropolitan region in the state, with a population of roughly 2 million.
 Amritsar is the centre of the Amritsar Metropolitan Region.